Lexington (USA)

 Fun facts

 - Lexington was originally named “Darley” because his breeder, Dr. Warfield, fancied he saw a resemblance between his colt and a portrait of the Darley Arabian.
-The colt was later renamed “Lexington” in honor of the village near Boston, Massachusetts, where the first shots of the American Revolutionary War were fired.
+Following the colt's sale to Richard Ten Broeck and partners, the colt was renamed “Lexington” in honor of the native city of Ten Broeck's three Kentuckian partners.

 - Both Lexington and his great rival Lecomte were members of Boston's final crop, foaled after the death of the three-time American champion sire.

-- During a February 1865 raid on Woodburn Farm, soldiers seized 15 of Woodburn's horses, including two prized trotting stallions and a full brother to Lexington's undefeated son Asteroid.
-Lexington himself was not touched, being completely blind by that time, but after that incident, Woodburn sent the bulk of his breeding stock (Lexington included) to safety in Illinois until the conclusion of the Civil War.
+- During a February 1865 raid on Woodburn Farm, guerrillas seized 15 of Woodburn's horses, including two prized trotting stallions and a full brother to Lexington's undefeated son Asteroid (who had previously been stolen and repurchased).
+Lexington (who would have been valuable as a target for ransom) and Asteroid were both hidden and remained safe, but after that incident, Alexander sent the bulk of his breeding stock (Lexington included) to safety in Illinois until the conclusion of the Civil War.

 - Lexington's son Cincinnati was the favorite mount of Union General Ulysses S. Grant during the Civil War.